kaihoffman/k8s-tls-registry/README.md

 #### Your built-in IngressController with k3s

-Given that neither Civo's k3s service nor k3sup offer a cloud LoadBalancer, we need to use an IngressController.
-Fortunately k3s comes with one called [Traefik](https://traefik.io/).
+k3s comes with a load balancer called [Traefik](https://traefik.io/).
+If you are not using using a k3s service, we will need to set up an IngressController.

 For k3s, don't install an IngressController, you already have one, skip ahead.